staeter/work-in-progress/dialogue.md

 This doesn't mean ignoring problems or promoting blind optimism.
 It simply means maintaining faith in human ingenuity and working towards concrete solutions.
 The platform should encourage content creators users stay informed about challenges while emphasizing where action can be taken and positive change happens or is being fought for.

-This principle guides platform design through multiple channels: community guidelines and content creation tutorials can encourage solution-focused storytelling, default platform metrics can track and highlight constructive engagement rather than just reach, and default recommendation systems can be designed to balance problem awareness with solution-finding initiatives.
+Community guidelines and content creation tutorials can encourage solution-focused storytelling, default platform metrics can track and highlight constructive engagement rather than just reach, and default recommendation systems can be designed to balance problem awareness with solution-finding initiatives.
 These mechanisms help shape a culture where sharing progress and celebrating small wins becomes as natural as identifying challenges.

 ### 3. Empowering